travis-ci/docs-travis-ci-com/source/content/docs/user/languages/java.md

 ### Default Test Command

-if your project has `gradle.xml` file in the repository root, Travis Java builder will use Gradle to build it.
+if your project has `build.gradle` file in the repository root, Travis Java builder will use Gradle to build it.
 By default it will use

     gradle check